What is autism?

 In the recent diagnostic there is a summary term: autism spectrum disorder (ASD) which includes all former diagnoses of autism

-How many people are affected?
+How many autistic people are there?

 Autism is difficult to diagnose